 When I make Teriyaki Chicken, I love serving it with steamed rice because it soaks up all that delicious sauce.
 Sometimes, I switch it up with garlic butter noodles or stir-fried vegetables like broccoli, bell peppers, and snap peas for extra crunch and freshness.

-Let the Chicken Brown Without Moving It Too Much: I always let the chicken sit undisturbed in the pan for a few minutes on each side.
-This helps it get a beautiful golden crust and locks in the juices.
+Let the Chicken Brown: I like to leave the chicken undisturbed in the pan for a few minutes on each side, it's the secret to that gorgeous golden crust and juicy inside.
+Don't rush this step; it makes all the difference.

 HUNGRY FOR MORE?
 Subscribe to my Newsletter and follow along on Facebook, Pinterest, and Instagram for all the latest updates.